mm-amjad/multimodal-bcr-predictor/README.md

 ## Multimodal Architectures
-Contemporary fusion methadologies in medical imaging include early fusion, intermediate fusion, and late fusion methodologies.
+Contemporary fusion methodologies in medical imaging include early fusion, intermediate fusion, and late fusion methodologies.
 This project implements **intermediate fusion methodologies** to combine histology and radiology images.

 ## Marginal Intermediate Fusion
 Marginal intermediate fusion refers to combining vector representations of each modality **with no additional learning**​.